SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/sensor-library.md

 ---
 weight: 60
-title: The sensor library
+title: Sensor library
 layout: redirect
 ---

-{{< product-c8y-iot >}} includes a [sensor library](/reference/sensor-library/) to model specific sensing and controlling skills across device products.
+{{< product-c8y-iot >}} includes a sensor library to model specific sensing and controlling skills across device products.
 A single device can have many sensor and control characteristics.
 The sensor library enables applications to answer questions such as:

 -   What devices are installed that measure energy?
 -   What are the energy readings?